lsst-dm/dmtn-294/index.rst

 - a floating point "interpolation fraction" image that records fractional missing data in each pixel;
 - at least one floating point Monte Carlo noise realization.

-It will need to store at least one PSF model image for each cell; these will be smaller than the other per-cell images but the grid will have the same shape.
+We will also need to store at least one PSF model image for each cell; these will be smaller than the other per-cell images but the grid will have the same shape.
 To account for chromatic PSF effects we may also store images that correspond to the derivatives of the PSF with respect to some proxy for object SED, in at least some bands.

 In addition, we'll need to store considerable structured metadata, including a WCS, information about the grid structure, coadded aperture corrections and wavelength-dependent throughput, the visit and detector IDs of the epochs that contributed to each cell, and additional information about the pixel uncertainty (some measure of typical covariance, and an approximately constant variance that either averages or does not include photon noise from sources).